arosenfeld/immunedb/docs/install_docker.rst

 Pulling the Docker Image
 ========================
-With Docker installed the following command to get the newest version of the ImmuneDB Docker image:
+With Docker installed, run the following command to pull the newest version of the ImmuneDB Docker image:

 .. code-block:: bash

-    $ docker pull arosenfeld/immunedb:v0.29.8
+    $ docker pull arosenfeld/immunedb:v0.29.9

 .. _running-the-container: